 In a 50-year-old, that increased cancer risk is negligible.
 Adults' cells are not reproducing quickly — and even if they were, any chance of cancer would be a few decades down the road.
 In children, though, whose cells are dividing much faster, the risk of radiation is real.

 "To be clear," says Dr. Hayes, "there's no specific amount of radiation that causes cancer.
 We estimate we're increasing a kid's lifetime chance of cancer by about a tenth of a percent with a full-body scan.
 But if we don't need to expose you to that risk, why do it?"

-A pediatric trauma doctor, for example, would likely know the diagnostic protocol for a kid who'd fallen out a window, at that child's age, with that child's symptoms.
+A pediatric trauma doctor, for example, would likely know the diagnostic protocol for a kid who'd fallen off the playground, at that child's age, with that child's symptoms.
 They'd be equipped to order targeted tests, rather than casting the wide but imprecise net of the full-body scan.

 A pediatric radiologist would know how to calibrate the machine to the patient's size, performing a focused pediatric CT scan and thereby minimizing radiation.
 And a pediatric orthopedist would know how to repair the bone to minimize disruption to the growth plate — minimizing the chance of problems down the road.

 "It's as simple as just getting them to sit still for an X-ray so you can read it," says Balakas.
 "We're trained to be that comforting voice in the chaos.
 That's more than giving them a sticker.
 It's the art of distraction.
 It's communicating in a way that's developmentally appropriate, explaining procedures in a way they can understand."